This guide is continuously updated for relevance, accuracy, and the most recent info.

 Standard black roof rails

-In 2019, the German debuted the Atlas Basecamp Concept and the burly HIVE EX compact expedition trailer at the New York Auto Show.
+In 2019, the German debuted the Atlas Basecamp Concept and the burly HIVE EX compact expedition trailer at the New York Auto Show (and the compact Taos off-roader shortly after).
 Like most concepts, this adventure-ready 7-seater wasn’t arriving at dealers anytime soon.
 But VW followed through with the rugged 2024 Atlas Peak Edition to make up for this.
 It distinguishes itself with a rugged front fascia and silver underbody cladding, featuring a gloss-black “X” element borrowed from the Atlas Cross Sport.
 The blacked-out grille is accentuated by two chrome strips flanking the illuminated logo.

 On the side, a sizeable gloss-black badge with the Peak Edition logo in orange and chrome complements black and silver rugged side sills, mirror caps, window surround, and roof rails for a sleek profile.
 Standard black roof rails and an available large panoramic sunroof enhance the exterior.
 Peak Edition models roll on 18-inch black alloy wheels with 255/60 all-terrain tires, adding to the Atlas’s off-road versatility.